sci-comp/scene-builder/README.md

 - Select parents: Ctrl + Left Arrow
 - Right-click an item icon to quick-access its resource file

-### The Alt Key
+### Command Palette

-SceneBuilder commands all require the Alt key pressed for activation.
-Although Godot generally doesn't make use of the Alt key, it does conflict in a few cases.
-To keep things simple, I simply move Godot's shortcut somewhere else.
-Shortcuts are still in progress-- new commands are still being added.
+SceneBuilder commands are accessed through a searchable command palette.
+Press the **backtick key (`)** to open the command palette, then type to filter commands and press Enter to execute.

-To update default shortcuts, edit the resource `scene_builder_config.tres`, then reload the project.
+The command palette key can be customized by editing the resource `scene_builder_config.tres`, then reloading the project.

 ![scene_builder_shortcuts](./Documentation/Image/scene_builder_shortcuts.png)